duosecurity/duo_splunk/README.md

 ```

 - The -d option specifies where Splunk is installed (not required, defaults to /opt/splunk)
-- You can get your ikey, skey, and host from the administrative panel at admin.duosecurity.com
+- You can get your ikey, skey, and host from the administrative panel at http://admin.duosecurity.com.
+The integration type should be Web SDK.

 ##Manual Installation Instructions: